-CWN Helicopters reference CALFIRE Handbook 8100, procedure 8151-4
+Unit ECCs are authorized to directly hire CWN aircraft.
+Reference CALFIRE Handbook 8100, procedure 8151-4.

 If incident activity prohibits the ECC personnel from implementing the CWN hiring process, contact the GACC for assistance.

 All payments are processed through the Unit's finance office utilizing the CAL FIRE 62 Emergency Aircraft Use Invoice.